FernandoUCI/Codebook-to-STATA-Syntax-Converter/README.md

 It is important that the first three columns of your codebook are labeled and formatted the same way as the <b>codebook_file.csv</b>

-Here's this csv file looks when opened:
+Here's how this csv file looks when opened:

 ![alt text](https://github.com/FernandoUCI/Codebook-to-STATA-Syntax-Converter/blob/master/codebook_screenshot.png)